Reviews Archive

 Gameplay

-Mega Drive - This version plays pretty much identically to the SNES version apart from a very minor layout change in the chimney section.
+Mega Drive - This version pretty much plays identically to the SNES version, there's just one small change to the layout I found which takes place in the chimney section of the game.

 Winner is: Draw between SNES and Mega Drive